acpfog/linux-notes/freeipa_server_fedora.md

 -U              - an unattended installation that will never prompt for user input
 ```

-If you use not real domain name, it might gives you an error during KDC restart, but the error should not affect a configuration process.
+If you use a not real domain name, it might gives you an error during KDC restart, but the error should not affect a configuration process.

-Installation will be finished when you see lines:
+The configuration process will be finished when you see the lines:
 ```text
 ...
 ...